 Oxazepam overdoseSerax overdose; Adumbran overdose; Serenid Forte overdose; Zapex overdose; Novoxapam overdose; Oxpam overdose

 Oxazepam is a medicine used to treat anxiety and symptoms of alcohol withdrawal.
+It belongs to the class of medicines known as benzodiazepines.
 Oxazepam overdose occurs when someone accidentally or intentionally takes too much of this medicine.

 Oxazepam is sold under the following brand names:

 This list may not be all-inclusive.